xStarbound/xStarbound/doc/lua/projectile.md

+# `projectile`

-The projectile table contains bindings specific to projectiles which are available in addition to their common tables.
+The projectile table contains bindings specific to projectiles.
+Available in projectile scripts.

 ---